 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Ann Arbor and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Ann Arbor average rent prices in the chart below.

-Ann Arbor rent prices decreased over the last month.
-From June to July, the city experienced a -0.24% decrease for the price of a one-bedroom apartment.
-The rent price for a Ann Arbor one-bedroom apartments currently stands at $1,246.0.
+Ann Arbor rent prices increased over the last month.
+From April to May, the city experienced a 4.02% increase for the price of a one-bedroom apartment.
+The rent price for a Ann Arbor one-bedroom apartments currently stands at $1,346.0.

-When we take a look at the two-bedroom comparison from June to July, Ann Arbor experienced a -1.71% decrease for the price of a two-bedroom apartment.
-The rent price for a Ann Arbor two-bedroom apartments currently stands at $1,665.0.
+When we take a look at the two-bedroom comparison from April to May, Ann Arbor experienced a 3.03% increase for the price of a two-bedroom apartment.
+The rent price for a Ann Arbor two-bedroom apartments currently stands at $1,805.0.

 More key findings include:

-Rent increased in Canton, MI, Northville, MI, Westland, MI, Belleville, MI, Wixom, MI, Novi, MI .
+Rent increased in Ypsilanti, MI, Westland, MI, Belleville, MI, Wixom, MI, Novi, MI, Canton, MI .

-Rent growth in Ann Arbor over the past year has been declining.
+Rent growth in Ann Arbor over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Ann Arbor average rent prices appear to be relatively affordable for local residents.